OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 4\.
 Licence and assignment

-The Spotify Service and the content provided through it are the property of Spotify or Spotify's licensors, and we grant you a limited, non-exclusive, revocable licence to make personal, non-commercial use of the Spotify Service and to receive the media content made available through the Spotify Service in your Local Country, based on the Subscription or Trial, you have selected (the “Licence”).
+The Spotify Service and the content provided through it are the property of Spotify or Spotify's licensors, and we grant you a limited, non-exclusive, revocable licence to make personal, non-commercial (except as permitted under Section 11) use of the Spotify Service and to receive the media content made available through the Spotify Service in your Local Country, based on the Subscription or Trial, you have selected (the “Licence”).
 This Licence shall remain in effect for a period of 20 years unless terminated by you or Spotify.

 The Spotify software applications are licensed, not sold, to you, and Spotify retains ownership of all copies of the Spotify software applications even after installation on your Devices.
 Spotify may assign these Agreements or any part of them without restrictions.
 You may not assign these Agreements or any part of them, nor transfer or sub-licence your rights under this Licence, to any third party.